Why Am I Bloated After Taking Antibiotics?

 2. Feed Beneficial Bacteria

-Eat prebiotic-rich foods like asparagus, garlic, leeks, and artichokes.
+Eat prebiotic-rich foods such as asparagus, garlic, leeks, and artichokes.

 3. Reduce Inflammation